“Pioneering is practical and character building: the two essential ingredients of any program material for Scouts.” (Lord Baden-Powell)

 In the light that Pioneering has been referred to as “Scout Engineering,” many projects can be considered a pioneering-related venture when Scouts are confronted with fashioning and building something requiring intelligent use of their resources, consideration of angles, trajectory, and some campcraft skills.

 Erecting a little A-Frame tent using a plastic sheet that has no grommets is a nifty challenge and just such an opportunity.
 Each individual, or pair of Scouts, can simply be furnished with a plastic sheet and some line for their guylines and directed to have at it and give it a go.
 Alternatively, Scouts can be provided all the following materials:

 six short guylines (four 3′ lengths for the corners, and two 9′ lengths for the front and back.
 Paracord does the trick just fine fine.)

-Laced throughout the Scouting adventure is the building of good character, training in the responsibilities of participating citizenship, and the development of personal fitness.
-In and through these positive outcomes are numerous experiences that are uniquely fun and contribute to a host of treasured memories that last a lifetime.
+Laced throughout the Scouting adventure is the building of good character, training in the responsibilities of participating citizenship, and the development of leadership and personal fitness.
+Contributing to these positive outcomes are numerous experiences that are uniquely fun yielding a host of treasured memories that last a lifetime.